-Jones, a Democrat, was the representative for Tennessee's 6th congressional district from 1857 to 1859.
+Jones was the representative for Tennessee’s 6th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1843 to Mar 1859, Jones missed 375 of 4,628 roll call votes, which is 8.1%.
 This is better than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1843-Feb 1844||140||7||5.0%||20th|

 |Dec 1846-Mar 1847||179||11||6.1%||10th|